ghc-proposals/ghc-proposals/proposals/0000-componentized-cabal.rst

-   parallelism (e.g., when a package contains many independent executables) and making it easier to avoid unnecessary rebuilds when a new component is built. (`#2775 <https://github.com/haskell/cabal/issues/2775>`_)
+   parallelism (e.g., when a package contains many independent executables) and making it easier to avoid unnecessary rebuilds when a new component is built. (`#2775 <https://github.com/haskell/cabal/issues/2775>`_) One particular example is that you can build a test suite for a package without building the library.

 3. It solves the cyclic dependency problem where a test suite depends on a testing library that depends on the the library being tested.
 Now